 From chlorine to hard water minerals, different places have different water concerns to address.
 Take a moment to find out what substances are most commonly found in the water in your community using the Tap Water Database from the Environmental Working Group (EWG).
 While most shower filters will filter out a variety of substances, you'll want to find one that will filter the substances found specifically in your water for optimal results.

-Shower filters come in two options: a filtered showerhead or an inline filter that connects between your current showerhead and water line.
-While both can be easy to install and use, inline options generally have more universal adapters allowing them to easily fit in with your existing showerhead.
+Shower filters come in two options: a filtered showerhead or an inline filter that connects between your current showerhead and the water line.
+While both can be easy to install and use, inline options generally have more universal adapters, making them a great choice if you really like the spray pattern and water pressure of your current showerhead.

-Some shower filters come with different settings such as rainfall or power massage to help you curate your favorite shower experience.
+Some shower filters come with different settings, such as rainfall or power massage to help you curate your favorite shower experience.
+Rainfall settings reduce the pressure of the water as it comes out of the showerhead so that it feels more like you are bathing in heavy rain instead of standing in a shower.
 How advanced you want your showerhead to be is entirely up to you.

 Your shower filter should elevate your shower experience instead of making it messy.
-A shower filter shouldn't leak or crack after a few uses.
+A shower filter shouldn't leak or crack after a few uses, so if a product seems weak or fragile, then it may be a good idea to opt for a different shower filter.
 Also, consider your water pressure.
-If you find your filter has affected this, it may be best to find another one.
+It's likely that adding a filter to the shower will reduce the water pressure, though this drop shouldn't be significant.
+If you find your filter has significantly decreased the water pressure in the shower, it may be best to find another one.